Leiden, Netherlands Guide

 Day Trips

-2 hours 30 minutes by train Haarlem, a charming city with a rich artistic heritage, offers a delightful day trip.
-Visit the Grote Markt, the central square, explore the Grote Kerk (St. Bavo Church), and admire the works of Frans Hals at the Frans Hals Museum.
-Haarlem is also a great place for shopping and dining.
+Approximately 1 hour 15 minutes by public transport (train to Rotterdam, then bus) from Leiden Centraal.
+Haarlem, a city with a rich artistic heritage, offers a delightful day trip.
+Visit the Grote Markt, the central market square, and admire the St. Bavo Church.
+Explore the Frans Hals Museum, dedicated to the works of the famous Dutch Golden Age painter.
+Haarlem also boasts charming canals, historic courtyards (hofjes), and a vibrant shopping scene.

-45 minutes by train The Hague, the political heart of the Netherlands, offers a blend of history, culture, and seaside charm.
-Visit the Binnenhof, the seat of the Dutch parliament, explore the Mauritshuis museum to admire Vermeer's "Girl with a Pearl Earring," and stroll along the Scheveningen beach.
-The Hague offers something for everyone.
+Approximately 15 minutes by train from Leiden Centraal.
+The Hague, the political heart of the Netherlands, offers a blend of historical significance and modern vibrancy.
+Explore the Binnenhof, the seat of Dutch parliament, wander through the Mauritshuis museum to admire Vermeer's "Girl with a Pearl Earring," or relax on the Scheveningen beach.
+The city also boasts international courts and tribunals, adding a unique dimension to its character.

 Travel Time